 Making the Best of Basics is necessary today because we’re far removed from the basic survival skills possessed by American pioneers and even our grandparents.

-In this family preparedness handbook, Stevens draws on more than 37 years of his own experiences to put together credible and usable information for prepping.
+In this family preparedness handbook, Stevens draws on several decades of his own experiences to put together credible and usable information for prepping.
 He believes anyone, regardless of experience, can put together an effective plan for personal and family preparedness.